perryraskin/nextjs-plaid-starter/README.md

 #### `.env`

-I include my own MongoDB, Cloudinary, SendGrid environment variables in [.env.example](https://github.com/hoangvvo/nextjs-mongodb-app/blob/master/.env.example) for experimentation purposes.
-Please replace them with your owns and refrain from sabotaging them.
+I included an example BASE_URL environment variable in [.env.example](https://github.com/perryraskin/nextjs-plaid-starter/blob/master/.env.example) for experimentation purposes.
+Please replace it with your own and refrain from sabotaging any variables that you include in general.
 You can try them in development by renaming it into `.env`.

 In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers. **Do not use or commit `.env`**.